maozhitao/OmicsIntegrationPipeline/README.md

 (In the future, this toolkit will be capable to process microarray dataset from GEO and ArrayExpress database)

-## Steps of prepare a transcriptomic compendium
+## Steps of preparing a transcriptomic compendium
 The pipeline will do the necessary work for building transcriptomic compendium for you in five steps:<br>
 <b>(To check the exact format, please read "Step-by-Step example")</b>